chris-martin/bricks/in/posts/2017-04-29-null-as-bottom/post.md

 >
 > — Philip Pullman, *The Amber Spyglass*

-I struggle to talk about programming languages that aren't based in some mathematical formalism.
+I struggle to talk about programming languages that aren’t based in some mathematical formalism.
 I have to choose ways of reasoning about them.
-I find it's often helpful to choose to mentally declare null to be a kind of bottom when reasoning about languages that don't provide their own sufficient system of reason.
+I find it’s often helpful to choose to mentally declare null to be a kind of bottom when reasoning about languages that don’t provide their own sufficient system of reason.

-I'm aware that this is blasphemy.
+I’m aware that this is blasphemy.
 The official Haskell party line goes something like this:

 > *Novice*: “So is *bottom* sort of like *null*?”
 >
-> *Master*: “No, they couldn't be more different!
+> *Master*: “No, they couldn’t be more different!
 Null is a value; bottom is not.
 There is one null value; there are no bottom values.”

 ## The real bottom